Unicode encoding (UTF-16) (NOT Big Endian)

 - Yes convert to Unicode to do the conversion;

-- Ask me next time to be prompted again at next QAP launch.
+- Ask me next time to prompt the user again at next QAP launch.

 The only reason for choosing No would be if you encounter an issue after the conversion.
 From my tests, errors would occur only if you did some unusual manipulations of your settings file (see note 2).
 For the majority of users, the conversion should be done seamlessly.